Rainwright/Weather-Analytics/README.md

 * [x] Analysis 2.1 - What is the mean, min and max wind gust at both airports for each season

-* [x] Analysis 2.2 - What is the mean, min and max wind direction at both airports for each season
+* [x] Analysis 2.2 - What is the mean, min and max wind direction at both airports for each season #removed as found unsuitable

 * [x] Analysis 2.3 - Does wind gust increments with wind speed (Relationship between wind gust and wind speed)?